void-linux/void-packages/Manual.md

 - `lib32files` Additional files to be added to the **32bit** package.
 This expect absolute paths separated by blanks, i.e `lib32files="/usr/bin/blah /usr/include/blah."`.

+- `lib32symlinks` Makes a symlink of the target filename stored in the `lib32` directory.
+This expects the basename of the target file, i.e `lib32symlinks="foo"`.

-- `lib32mode` If unset, only shared libraries and pkg-config files will be copied to the **32bit** package.
-If set to `full` all files will be copied as is.
+- `lib32mode` If unset, only shared/static libraries and pkg-config files will be copied to the **32bit** package.
+If set to `full` all files will be copied to the 32bit package, unmodified.

 <a id="pkgs_sub"></a>
 ### Subpackages